BerkCakir/MeetingReservationApp/README.md

 - API documentation should be added
 - I forgot to add userid to roomreservations table, it should be added because a reservation should be owned by a personnel
 - I didn't add controls, like "start time should be greater then end time" or "you are trying to create reservation for past".
 This kind of controls should be added
+- Logging mechanism should be added (I prefer Serilog), try catch blocks and exception handling should be added

 ## User Stories